As some of the greatest minds in human history have maintained, consciousness is primary and fundamental:

 This idea is usually rejected automatically.
 It is far too alien to the current worldview.
 However, we have powerful evidence from the new physics that this is correct.
-As stated in the home page, in order to explain the passage of time there has to be a moving reference point.
+As stated in the home page, in order to explain the passage of time there has to be a moving frame of reference.
 What is more, this means there has to be a phenomenon that is contextual to physical reality.
-This page explains the scientific logic of these requirements.

 The universe is static, which is not in question.
 As Deutsch states:

 Spacetime is sometimes referred to as the ‘block universe’ because within it the whole of physical reality – past present and future – is laid out once and for all, frozen in a single four-dimensional block.
 (1997, 268)